Apr 25, 2023

 In the online world, much of 2018 was dominated by the hype around the European General Data Protection Regulation (GDPR).
 The changes enacted by the GDPR laws forces companies to take more responsibility with consumer data and to inform consumers about the practices and processes involved in data collection.

 In its first year, TechRepublic reported that there were over 200,000 cases of breaches and complaints, and over $60 million in fines issued.
-You can learn more about the impact of GDPR in our webinar.

 While the GDPR came from the top-down, by comparison, the CCPA started from the bottom-up, beginning as a grassroots initiative driven by a collective led (and funded) by wealthy real estate developer, Alastair Mactaggart.
 The coalition called themselves, "Californians for Consumer Privacy," and began their battle in San Francisco and Oakland as a citizen ballot initiative.